Celsinho (footballer, born March 1988)

-Celsonil Santos de Macedo Júnior (born 15 March 1988), commonly known as Celsinho is a Brazilian professional footballer who plays for Remo as a right back.
+Celsonil Santos de Macedo Júnior (born 15 March 1988), commonly known as Celsinho is a Brazilian professional footballer who plays for CSA as a right-back.

-Club career
+Career

 Born in São Bernardo do Campo, Celsinho graduated from the youth academy of Pato Branco and made his senior debut in 2005.
 In the following years, he played for Francisco Beltrão, Coritiba, Lajeadense and signed for Juventude on 22 June 2010.